VIEW ELECTION RESULTS

 Disabled voters, military voters and overseas voters may be eligible to receive their absentee ballot electronically.
 You may use the application forms below.
 If you need assistance in voting or additional information, contact your registrar of voters.

-Online Application: You may request an absentee ballot by logging in to the Louisiana Voter Portal and following these steps:
+Online Application: You may request an absentee ballot or enroll in the Nursing Home Early Voting Program by logging in to the Louisiana Voter Portal and following these steps:

 1. Click the "Search By Voter" button.